KenMickelsen/PrintJobSeeder/README.md

 ## Notes

-- Jobs are sent with a 1-second delay between each to avoid overwhelming the server
+- Jobs are sent with a 1-second delay
 - The tool cycles through usernames, printers, and filenames in round-robin fashion
 - If you have more jobs than entries in any list, it will loop back to the beginning